nuitrcs/intro-programming-python/README.md

 [Introduction to Python](http://introtopython.org/): a complete intro class written in Python notebooks.
 Includes exercises.

 [Learn to Program: The Fundamentals](https://www.coursera.org/learn/learn-to-program): Well reviewed Coursera course with a free option.
-Next session starts July 31st.
 Basic intro to programming course in Python.

 [Software Carpentry: Programming with Python](http://swcarpentry.github.io/python-novice-inflammation/): heavy focus on data analysis; includes some basics but also jumps in pretty quickly to pandas and other data analysis topics.